 Clinicians should know where to refer patients to be evaluated if they are experiencing a first episode of psychosis (e.g., Coordinated Specialty Care).

 Practice settings can support this through strategies such as keeping a directory easily accessible of CSC programs in your area.

-Ruleconsult.
+Rule out medical causes of suspected psychosis without delaying referral for comprehensive psychiatric consult.
 For patients experiencing active psychosis, do not delay use of antipsychotic medication.
 Reference medical workup evidence-informed recommendations.

 Seek psychiatric consultation (e.g., UW PCL) for support in differential diagnosis, medication management and other needs

+For language differences, including a trained, bicultural interpreter is important for evaluating mental health conditions (AFP)

 As able, co-manage low-dose antipsychotic medications with consultation from psychiatric providers according to clinical practice guidelines and provider competency